Shaughnessy v. United States ex rel. Mezei: Background

-However, Mezei himself was not presented with this information.
-Ignatz Mezei was detained for two years on Ellis Island by order of the Attorney General before filing a writ of habeas corpus to the District Court.
-The District Court held that Mezei would be granted a $5000 bail and the Court of Appeals approved; the Supreme Court then granted certiorari.
+Mezei himself was not presented with this information.
+Mezei was detained for two years at Ellis Island on order of the Attorney General, which was Herbert Brownell Jr. by the time that the case was decided at the Supreme Court, before filing for habeas corpus to contest his detention.
+United States District Judge Irving Kauffman, for the Southern District of New York, held that Mezei was to be released on bond and the Court of Appeals for the Second Circuit affirmed.
+The Supreme Court later granted certiorari.

 Opinion of the Court

-Justice Clark gave the opinion of the Supreme Court.
-Justice Clark reaffirmed governmental power to bar the admission of foreigners into the United States, stating it was a "fundamental sovereign attribute exercised by the Government’s political departments largely immune from judicial control", citing Chae Chan Ping v.
+Justice Clark reaffirmed governmental power to bar the admission of foreigners into the United States, holding it is a "fundamental sovereign attribute exercised by the Government’s political departments largely immune from judicial control", citing Chae Chan Ping v.
 United States (1889), Fong Yue Ting v.
 United States (1893), United States ex rel.
 Knauff v.
 Shaughnessy (1950) and Harisiades v.
 Shaughnessey (1952).
 Mezei was denied admission pursuant to the Passport Act of 1918.
 This law authorized restrictions on foreign admission to and departure from the United States during periods of international tension.
 The court held the Attorney General properly used that authority when denying entry to Mezei based on United States involvement in the Cold War.
 The court further held that Mezei did not accrue any right to lawful admission during the time he had lived in New York.
 Therefore, the court held the admissibility status of Mezei was "assimilated" to that of a newly arrived foreigner for constitutional purposes.

 Due to the court finding that Ignatz Mezei's admission into the United States would be prejudicial to the public interest, the legality of his detention on Ellis Island was at issue.
 There, the court held that his detention on Ellis Island was no different legally than if he was detained at the border outside a port of entry; thus, he could be expeditiously removed from Ellis Island without a hearing.
 In this final holding, the Court stated that Mezei's detention on Ellis Island did not deprive him of any cognizable right.